zuto/application-acquisition-submissions-contract/README.md

 - Occupation: Must be between 1 and 100 characters
 - EmployerName: Must be between 1 and 100 characters
 - EmploymentStatus: Must contain one of `AGENCY`, `FULL TIME PERMANENT`, `PART TIME`, `RETIRED`, `SELF EMPLOYED`, `STUDENT`, `SUB CONTRACT`, `TEMPORARY`, `UNEMPLOYED`
-- Telephone: Must be a standard uk phone number
+- Telephone: Must be a standard uk phone number, starting with 0
 - Years: Years spent in employment, between 0 and 100
 - Months: Months spent in employment, between 0 and 11
-- NetMonthlyIncome: Must be null, or greater an 0.01
+- NetMonthlyIncome: Must be null, or greater than or equal to 0
 - EmploymentAddress:
-    - NameNumber: The name or number of the property, between 1 and 100 characters
+    - NameNumber: The name or number of the property, either null or between 1 and 100 characters
-    - Street: Must null or be between 1 and 100 characters
+    - Street: Must be null or be between 1 and 100 characters
-    - TownCity: Must null or be between 1 and 100 characters
+    - TownCity: Must be between 1 and 100 characters
     - County: Must be null or between 1 and 100 characters
     - PostCode: Must be null or between 1 and 20 characters